BMW Car Insurance Quotes in 2026

 • How much will your insurance go up with a BMW?

 It depends.
-If you’re considering buying your first BMW, your insurance costs will depend on several factors, including the model you choose, where you live, and your insurance company.
+If you’re considering buying your first BMW, your insurance costs will vary based on several factors, including the model you choose, where you live, and your insurance company.

 • Is a BMW hard to insure?